epiedad/p-loading/DOCUMENTATION.md

 ### Actions
-The property "action" of the settings object that is passed as parameter to the ploading plugin, allows us to
+The property "action" of the settings object that is passed as parameter to the ploading plugin, allowing us to
 ##### Show spinner
 Use this for show the loading mask in the selected jQuery element.
 This will create all the markup of the mask.